Sisters of Charity of Saint Elizabeth: Healthcare

 During the Civil War, Sisters of Charity cared for soldiers on both sides in emergency hospitals set up at the train stations in Newark and Trenton.
-In 1867, the sisters founded St. Joseph's Hospital in Paterson, New Jersey.
+In 1867, the sisters founded St. Joseph's Hospital in Paterson.
 In 1895, they established a School of Nursing.

 In August 1904, the Sisters of Charity of Saint Elizabeth, by approval of Bishop John J. O'Connor of Newark, took on the responsibility of planning and organizing a new hospital in the City of Elizabeth.
 On May 30, 1905, it opened its doors under the name of St. Elizabeth Hospital.
 Through the years many renovations and relocations took place.
-In January 2000, St. Elizabeth Hospital and Elizabeth General Medical Center were consolidated to form Trinitas Regional Medical Center, a service healthcare facility serving Eastern and Central Union County It is also a Catholic teaching hospital.
+In January 2000, St. Elizabeth Hospital and Elizabeth General Medical Center were consolidated to form Trinitas Regional Medical Center, a service healthcare facility serving Eastern and Central Union County.
+It is also a Catholic teaching hospital.
 In 1906, at the request of a group of local physicians, the sisters founded the Hospital of Saint Raphael in New Haven, Connecticut.
 In 2012, it became the St. Raphael Campus of Yale-New Haven Hospital.

 St. Raphael's Hospital in Faisalabad, Pakistan was also founded by the Elizabeth sisters.